drone/docs/content/manage/gogs.md

 # Missing Features

-Please note that Drone does not currently support Pull Request or Tag events.
-We are absolutely open to pull requests to include this functionality.
-If you are interested in contributing to Drone and adding these capabilities please [get in touch](https://gitter.im/drone/drone).
+Pull Request and Tag events are not supported.
+We are interested in patches to include this functionality.
+If you are interested in contributing to Drone and submitting a patch please [contact us](https://gitter.im/drone/drone).

 # Common Issues

-When running Drone and Gogs inside separate Docker containers you may exerpience inter-container network and communication issues.
+When running Drone and Gogs inside separate Docker containers you may experience inter-container network and communication issues.
 You should configure Drone and Gogs to use fully qualified domain names and not custom hostnames.